 Hojo, for his inability to catch a hint that Kagome isn't interested in him.

-Ship-to-Ship Combat: The Kikyo/Inuyasha and Kagome/Inuyasha shippers hate each other, and if they were given the chance they would take up arms and start physically fighting.
+Ship-to-Ship Combat: The Kikyou/Inuyasha and Kagome/Inuyasha shippers hate each other, and if they were given the chance they would take up arms and start physically fighting.
 Then the shippers for any of those three with Koga, Sesshomaru, Rin and/or Kagura (or any of those four with one of the other three) would get pulled into it for one side or the other, and it would spiral out of a two-sided war into a multi-melee brawl.
-About the only shippers that wouldn't get involved are for Sango/Miroku, as the most official and least ambiguous of the series' pairings that isn't really threatening to or by any pairing...but there are periphery fandoms for pairings like Inuyasha/Sango and Miroku/Kagome.
+About the only shippers that wouldn't get involved are for Sango/Miroku, as the most official and least ambiguous of the series' pairings that isn't really a threat to other pairings nor do others threaten it...but there are periphery fandoms for pairings like Inuyasha/Sango and Miroku/Kagome.
 And let's not touch on the fandoms for Kagome with one of the Band of Seven, Koga or Inuyasha with Ayame, or any of the above with Naraku.

 Some Anvils Need to Be Dropped: In-universe for Sesshoumaru: 1) Compassion is a good thing.
 2) You don't need your brother's sword.
 3) You are NOT infallible.
 4) No, really.
 YOU DON'T NEED YOUR BROTHER'S SWORD.